 Always hire an experienced lawyer with a track record of success.
 Don’t leave your child’s compensation to chance; hire the best representation.

-If your child has sustained a personal injury at a playground and you think it might have been caused by negligence on the part of the school, please call 1300 738 303.
+If your child has sustained a personal injury at a playground and you think it might have been caused by negligence on the part of the school, contact Bradford Legal or please call 1300 738 303.
 You may be entitled to compensation.